MicrochipTech/EA16Z43A/README.md

 Order in Microchip Direct: https://www.microchipdirect.com/dev-tools/EA16Z43A

+## Assembly Limitations
+It is not recommended to use industrial automated reflow process with oven to solder the product on the mother board, as the process might impact the System-On-Module reliability.

+Work Around: Solder the System-On-Module on the mother board manually.

 ## Collaterals
 * Hardware
   * SOM Hardware Design Files are available upon request through a licence agreement.
 Please contact your local [Microchip Sales or Sales representative](https://www.microchip.com/en-us/about/global-sales-and-distribution) for more information